cboettig/labnotebook/_posts/2013-01-16-Data-URIs-for-images.md

 ---

 Figures have been one of the standing challenges of the open notebook.
 Displaying figures online requires that they are first uploaded to a server somewhere, which can make archiving notebook pages more difficult.
-Data URIs offer a potential way to address this challenge, by embedding the image data directly into the entries.
+I've recently discovered Data URIs, which provide a way to embed the image data directly into HTML (or markdown) entries.
+I am trying to decide if they offer a better way to address this challenge, so working through my thinking here.

 ## History of Figure management in the notebook